Our policies at the

 Plastic straws and lids can fall into animal habitats and this can be very dangerous to the animals.
 These items are not permitted within the Aquarium.

-The Vancouver Aquarium Café offers an array of cold and hot meal options.
-Café seating is reserved for restaurant patrons.
+The Vancouver Aquarium's food outlets offer an array of cold and hot meal options.
+Seating is reserved for restaurant patrons.
 We ask that visitors who bring their own food use the picnic sites within walking distance from the Aquarium.

 Single-use plastic bottles are the some of the most commonly found items littering our shorelines.
 You can help protect our waterways by bringing a reusable bottle on your next visit, using a refillable cup in our cafés, and topping up at our water stations.